FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 ```
 While the cli doesn't give us any feedback, we should see that a file called
 data.sqlite was created in the current working directory (this should be the same directory as
 our rust project).
-While this would probably be enough to complete or initial goal of reading
+While this would probably be enough to complete our initial goal of reading
-header, let's create a table named `user` and insert a few values into it.
+the database header, let's create a table named `user` and insert a few values into it while we're
+here.

 ```sql
 CREATE TABLE user (